This Poet's Corner

 “Who is an immigrant who

-does not come to us an alien-
+Does not come to us an alien-

-wary, unsure and frightened?
+Wary, unsure, and frightened?

-We enfold them into our arms;
+We enfold them into our ranks;

-and, yes, we educate them
+We educate them

-all to the abundant degree
+All to the abundant degree

-of our blessed largesse.
+Of our bountiful largesse.

 We invite them into our ranks,

-immigrants everyone of us before.
+Immigrants every one of us before.

 They are our lifeblood.